MLHale/nebraska-gencyber/teachers/firewall/README.md

 Notice `(policy DROP)`.
 You should NOT be able to access your server now from your client web-app.
 Go ahead and try it!

-A firewall that does not allow any traffic, while secure, is not very user friendly or useful.
+A firewall that does not allow any traffic, while secure, is not very user-friendly or useful.
 So let's add some rules to the INPUT chain to allow incoming packets on the default web port, i.e. port 80.

 ```bash
 sudo iptables -I INPUT 1 -p tcp --dport 80 -j ACCEPT